spectra-to-knowledge/SpectraToQueries/README.md

 ## Use

-To reproduce the example that uses the Monoterpene Indole Alkaloids Database (.mgf) file by default, which includes the annotation of spectral skeletons:
+To reproduce the example that uses the Monoterpene Indole Alkaloids Database (.mgf) file by default, which includes the annotation of skeletons for each spectrum :

 ``` r
 SpectraToQueries::spectra_to_queries()
 ```

-To reproduce the “grouped” example that uses the MIADB file, which includes an expert-based annotation of spectral “super skeletons” (combination of skeletons exhibiting a high structural similarity):
+To reproduce the 'grouped' example that uses the MIADB file, which includes an expert-based annotation of 'super skeletons' (combinations of skeletons with high structural similarity) for each spectrum:

 ``` r
 SpectraToQueries::spectra_to_queries(